PHIL-101: Class Notes

 (Premise) Different societies have different beliefs about morality.

 (Conclusion) Therefore there is no objective moral truth.

 Not such a great argument: 1) Premise is dubious.
 Superficial differences, but likely an underlying uniformity.
 2) Even if premise is true, conclusion doesn't follow.
 Non sequitur.

 2.)
 The tolerance “argument” -- 60's and 70's attitude: (NOT Thrasymachus' argument, but worth looking at since it has been so popular.
-It is not a valid argument, in that the conclusion does not really follow from the premises.)
+Also not a valid argument, in that the conclusion does not really follow from the premises.)